 Petrea, or Queen’s Wreath

-This vine produces long clusters of purple flowers that resemble those of the wisteria, and like the wisteria it has woody stems that make it heavy, so it needs a strong support.
-The Queen’s Wreath flowers on and off all summer with a late season burst of blooms in the autumn.
+This vine produces long clusters of purple flowers that resemble those of the wisteria, and like the wisteria, it has woody stems that make it heavy, so it needs strong support.
+The Queen’s Wreath flowers on and off all summer with a late-season burst of blooms in the autumn.

 Climbing plants lend their beauty and fragrance to even a small space.
 The best climbing plants are fairly easy to care for, long-lived, attract birds and beneficial insects, and even keep down energy bills!